 I made a bucket list and began working through the list.
 At first, the list held small accomplishments or adventures.
 But as I checked off one small adventure, I added another adventure with a little more risk, cost, and fun!
 In bucket list items, I discovered more about my interests, fears, skills, strengths and intolerances.

 What are my passions?
 Do I enjoy people or privacy?
-Serving or being served?
-Teaching or being taught?
+Serving or teaching?
 The answers helped me find alignment with my personality and directed me to areas needing further exploration.

 Do I enjoy travel as much as I think I do?
 I embarked on several international missions trips as well as domestic travel to aid in the discovery.